asherikov/qpmad/README.md

 Eigen-based, header-only C++ implementation of Goldfarb-Idnani dual active set algorithm for quadratic programming.
-The intended purpose of this solver is embedded optimization for robot control, for this reason some of the computations are omitted as described below.
 The package is ROS compatible.

+The solver is optimized for performance, for this reason some of the computations are omitted as described below.
+See https://github.com/asherikov/qpmad_benchmark for comparison with `qpOASES` and `eiQuadProg`.

 Contents
 --------